checkCircle

 What if I don’t have the money to pay my cryptocurrency taxes?

-In the case of a sudden market downturn, some investors find themselves in the unfortunate situation of not being able to afford the taxes on their capital gains and income.
+In the case of a sudden market downturn, some investors find themselves in the unfortunate situation of not being able to pay their taxes on their capital gains and income.

-If you find yourself in this situation, you can still pay your taxes while staying compliant with Australian tax law.
-Individuals and businesses that owe less than $100,000 in taxes can set up a payment plan with the ATO and pay off their tax bill in installments.
+If you find yourself in this situation, you can pay off your tax bill over time.
+Individuals and businesses that owe less than $200,000 in taxes can potentially set up a payment plan with the ATO online and pay their taxes in installments.

 How to generate a tax report with CoinLedger